 Windshield wiper blades should be inspected for wear and cracking.
-See Maintenance Schedule on page 11-3 for more information.
+See Maintenance Schedule on page 11-3.

 Replacement blades come in different types and are removed in different ways.
-For proper type and length, see Maintenance Replacement Parts on page 11-14.
+For proper type and length, see Maintenance Replacement Parts on page 11-13.

-Notice: Allowing the wiper blade arm to touch the windshield when no wiper blade is installed could damage the windshield.
+Notice: Allowing the wiper arm to touch the windshield when no wiper blade is installed could damage the windshield.
 Any damage that occurs would not be covered by your warranty.
-Do not allow the wiper blade arm to touch the windshield.
+Do not allow the wiper arm to touch the windshield.